singularityhub/sregistry/docs/pages/plugins/globus/README.md

  - Click on the first option, "Register your app with Globus"
  - In the top right click "Add --> New App"
  - Don't check any of the boxes at the bottom.
-(This is NOT a native app, and it doesn't have a required identify or pre-selected identiy provider)
  - Choose the following scopes:

 ```